richsoni/richsoni-songs/ballad-of-the-condor.md

 Now hes any man he wants to be

 FBI tapping Condor's wire
-But, Condor was watching from the briar
+But, Condor could smell the distant fire
-Has AT&T turn around the tap
+Has AT&T reverse the tap
-Now the fox is in the Condor's trap
+Now the Fox is in the Condor's trap

 Fly, like a bird in the sky
 Running from the FBI